-The athletic program strives to develop in its participants such lifelong traits as a strong character, good sportsmanship, leadership skills, and a strong work ethic.
+The athletic program strives to develop in its participants such lifelong traits like a strong character, good sportsmanship, leadership skills, and a strong work ethic.
 It also aims to develop personal characteristics in its participants such as integrity, self-discipline, responsibility, respect, and maturity.
 The program further challenges the student athletes to develop a positive self-concept as well as a healthy body and mind.

-Participation in the District's extra-curricular program, including the athletic program, is a privilege, not a right.
-Students must earn this privilege by meeting certain expectations as outlined in this document.
+Participation in the district's extracurricular program, including the athletic program, is a privilege, not a right.
+Students must earn this privilege by meeting certain expectations as outlined in the Athletic/Activity Code, which is published in the student handbook.

 While some interscholastic athletic programs can accept an unlimited number of participants, the majority of interscholastic athletic program offerings must limit membership.
-The number of student athletes selected for each team may vary from year to year, from sport to sport and between the district's four middle schools.
+The number of student athletes selected for each team may vary from year to year, from sport to sport and between the District's two high schools.
 Averages are available from the Athletic Director upon request.

 Selection of students will be based on their skill, work ethic, character and ability to meet the academic requirements for participation.
-Coaches will use tryouts, discussion with teachers, deans, and administrators, and grade verification to help determine how well each student meets the above criteria.
+Coaches will use tryouts, discussion with teachers, deans and administrators, and grade verification to help determine how well each student meets the above criteria.
 The final responsibility for the team selection rests with the coaches.